maomaoaichirou/wangyi-test/readme.md

 ## Conclusion
-Based on a technical test assessment requirement -Simplicity, no superfluous dependencies and do not overengineer, I try to use a quick, simple and cheap deployment solution.
-However, we should consider other solutions like ECS&EKS or other cloud platform like Azure and GCP.
-Most importantly, it is my pleasure to experience the deployment process of unknown application.
-I really learn a lot from this practice.
+Based on a technical test assessment requirement -Simplicity, I try to use a quick, simple and cheap deployment solution, instead of other solutions like ECS/EKS on AWS or other cloud platforms like Azure and GCP.
+I really enjoyed the deployment process of unknown application.
+I have learned a lot from this case.
 Thanks.